rezonant/RezonantMapperBundle/README.md

     $ composer require rezonant/mapper-bundle=dev-master

+You must also depend on the bundle within app/AppKernel.php:

+    $bundles = array(
+        ...,
+        new Rezonant\MapperBundle\RezonantMapperBundle()
+    )

+If you fail to do so, you will be able to use the bundle's classes, but none of the Symfony DI services will be available, and your configurations will be ignored.

 # Using the Mapper service

 The simplest way to call Mapper is by allowing a map provider to do the heavy lifting: